lessonspace/moodle-mod_lessonspace/README.md

-# Lessonspace #
+# Lessonspace Moodle Plugin #

 ## Intro ##

-Lessonspace is the web based video conferencing and online collaboration tool (http://thelessonspace.com).
+Lessonspace is the easiest way to teach online, with an online video conferencing and collaboration tool (https://www.thelessonspace.com).
 This plugin offers integration with Moodle and supports Space management as well as providing the ability to add Spaces as an activity to a Course.

 ## Prerequisites ##

-This plugin requires that your organisation's Lessonspace account has access to it's API key.
+This plugin requires that your organisation's Lessonspace account has access to its API key.

-Your API key can be found in the [developer tab of the settings section of your dashboard](https://thelessonspace.com/settings/developer).
+Your API key can be found in the [developer tab of the settings section of your dashboard](https://www.thelessonspace.com/settings/developer).

 ## Installation ##